Health Access Internship

 - Currently pursuing or recently completed relevant program (Public Health, Molecular Cell Biology, Integrative Biology, Sociology, Kineseology)

 Apply by sending your resume and a cover letter as a single Word document to Volunteer & Internship Coordinator Rachel Taber at Rachel.Taber@rescue.org.
-Title document for which program you are applying:
+Title document (Health Access Internship Application" Applications accepted until November 30th.

 Cover letters should clearly state your time availability, which includes: